Muntasir101/Gmail/README.md

 type `mvn clean test` command to run tests.
 With this command it will invoke the default Firefox browser and will execute the tests.

+### Logs

+Once you ran your tests, Log auto generate.
+This framework `Gmail` Log4J for log management.

 ### Reporters